simao-ferreira/dotfiles/DOCS-Mi3/DOCS/APPEARANCE.md

 ### Compton
 [Compton](https://wiki.archlinux.org/index.php/Compton) is a window manager compositor  for Xorg.
 It also provides transparency and shadow to windows through `compton`.

+The default configuration for compton can be found at `/etc/xdg/compton.conf` to modify it it can be copied to `~/.config/compton/compton.conf`, `~/.config/compton.conf` or `~/.compton.conf`.

+To configure another path run `compton --config path/to/compton.conf`

-To do this change `.config/compton.conf`, and add or modify as follows:
+To add transparency change `.config/compton/compton.conf`, and add or modify as follows:

 ```
 opacity-rule = [